ibm-cloud-docs/text-to-speech/references.md

 # Research references
 {: #references}

-For more information about the research behind the {{site.data.keyword.texttospeechfull}} service, see the following documents.
-IBM researchers wrote or contributed to all of these papers.
+For more information about the research behind the {{site.data.keyword.texttospeechfull}} service, see the following documents. {{site.data.keyword.IBM}} researchers wrote or contributed to all of these papers.
 {: shortdesc}

 1.  {: #eide2007}Eide, Ellen M., and Raul Fernandez. [*Database Mining for Flexible Concatenative Text-to-Speech.*](http://ieeexplore.ieee.org/xpl/articleDetails.jsp?arnumber=4218196){: external} Proceedings of International Conference on Acoustics, Speech and Signal Processing (ICASSP), Vol. 4 (2007): pp. 697-700.